McGeough Zepick Law Office Prof. Corp. opened its doors on March 1,

 Estevan, Saskatchewan.
 With Branch Offices in Stoughton and Carlyle,

-McGeough Zepick Law Office serves South East Saskatchewan in most
+McGeough Zepick Law Office serves South East Saskatchewan primarily in the areas of oil & gas, real estate, wills and estates and corporate/commercial.

 Our Lawyers